PushpikaWan/Angular-drag-drop-resize/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 8.1.2.

+## Info
+This project was built to find out feasible ways to drag and drop in Angular.
+Mainly there are three ways.
+You can find those mechanism with below branches
+  - lib_1.0 - which has simple CDK drag and drop
+  - lib_2.0 - which has a material grid-related implementation
+  - lib_3.0 - which has native HTML event driven drag and drop implementation

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.